bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 | `sortBy` | String | The current column key being sorted, or `null` if not sorting
 | `sortDesc` | Boolean | The current sort direction (`true` for descending, `false` for ascending)

-The second argument `callback` is an optional parameter for when when using the callback asynchronous method.
+The second argument `callback` is an optional parameter for when using the callback asynchronous method.

 **Example 1: returning an array of data (synchronous):**
 ```js